AFNI file: README.realtime

 After the initial command information is sent down the data

-channel, everthing that follows down the data channel must be
+channel, everything that follows down the data channel must be

 raw image information - no more commands and no headers.
 For